Welcome to MaineVu Maine Coons Cattery!

 Pyruvate Kinase (PK) Deficiency is found to be more common in Abyssinian

 and Somali cats, as well as other breeds.
 In 2014 we began testing our cats for PK Deficiency to determine if any of them were carriers.
 We are proud to report that all of our girls are Negative/Normal (N/N).
-Mojo is a carrier but NORMAL (N/k).
+Mojo and Ringo are both carriers, but NORMAL (N/k).
 PK Deficiency can only be inherited if BOTH PARENTS ARE CARRIERS.

 All of our cats are DNA Negative/Normal for Spinal Muscular Atrophy (SMA).